HansongYang/SYSC3303/README.md

 # Sysc-3303-Assignments

-Java

 These are all the assignments in SYSC 3303.
 Remember, don't copy them all over.
-Read them line by line, understand them and make some changes, because there are a lot of you read these things.
+Read codes line by line, understand them and make some changes, because there are a lot of people read these things.

+By the way, don't thank me, thank God!!!